 Sonja Henie (8 April 1912 12 October 1969) was the daughter of a wealthy Norwegian family, whose parents encouraged their children to take up sports.
 When Sonja turned out to be gifted at skating, her parents got her the best tutors, which definitely paid off.

-She won championship after championship, including three Olympic gold medals.
+She won championship after championship (10 World Championships, 6 European Championships, three Olympic gold medals).
 Then she went on to a hugely successful career in films and live shows.

 Her work provides examples of: